SS Coptic: Ship history

 In 1884, Coptic was chartered by Shaw, Savill & Company for their Liverpool to New Zealand service, and was fitted with 750-ton-capacity refrigerated holds and the refrigerating machinery to transport New Zealand mutton.
 From 8 October 1884, a regular service was established; fares ranged from 70 guineas in first class to 16 in steerage.

-On 12 October 1889, Coptic struck a rock off Mai Island, Brazil. when on a voyege from Rio de Janeiro, Brazil to Plymouth, Devon.
+On 12 October 1889, Coptic struck a rock off Mai Island, Brazil. when on a voyage from Rio de Janeiro, Brazil to Plymouth, Devon.
 She was refloated and put back to Rio de Janeiro flooded at the bow.
 Following repairs, she resumed her voyage on 30 October.
 While under the command of Captain Smith – her master from 1889 to 1894 – she ran aground in December 1890 on Main Island at Rio de Janeiro, Brazil, while about to return to Plymouth.
 Her forward compartments flooded, but were repaired by local engineers.
-In late 1894 her compound engines were replaced with a Harland & Wolff triple expansion engine and new boilers; her accommodations were modernised and her funnel lengthened.
-In early 1895 she was chartered to the Occidental and Oriental Steamship Company again to serve between San Francisco, California, and the Far East.
+In late 1894, her compound engines were replaced with a Harland & Wolff triple expansion engine and new boilers; her accommodations were modernised and her funnel lengthened.
+In early 1895, she was chartered to the Occidental and Oriental Steamship Company again to serve between San Francisco, California, and the Far East.
+In August 1895, the ship carried Wong Kim Ark, a U.S.-born resident of San Francisco who was visiting family in Taishan, Guangdong.
+Upon returning home on the SS Coptic he was detained at the Port of San Francisco and denied entry into the country, leading to the landmark U.S. Supreme Court case United States v.
+Wong Kim Ark.
 In September 1897, she collided in Kobe harbour with Minatogawa Maru, which buckled several of her hull plates and twisted her stem.
 In February 1898 she suffered considerable damage after being caught in a typhoon.
 After temporary repairs at Yokohama, Japan, she sailed to Hong Kong, where several decks were removed and rebuilt.